Element (software)

 Element (formerly Riot and Vector) is a free and open-source software instant messaging client implementing the Matrix protocol.

 Element supports end-to-end encryption, private and public groups, sharing of files between users, voice and video calls, and other collaborative features with help of bots and widgets.
 It is available as a web application that can be accessed through any modern web browser, as desktop apps for Windows, Mac, and Linux, and as a mobile app for Android and iOS.
+Element changed its license from Apache 2.0 to AGPLv3 and GPLv3 with contributor license agreement (CLA) and with a separate Element Commercial License.

 History

 Element was originally known as Vector when it was released from beta in 2016.
 The app was renamed to Riot in September of the same year.

 In 2016 the first implementation of the Matrix end-to-end encryption was implemented and rolled out as a beta to users.
 In May 2020, the developers announced enabling end-to-end encryption by default in Riot for new non-public conversations.

 In April 2019, a new application was released on the Google Play Store in response to cryptographic keys used to sign the Riot Android app being compromised.

 In July 2020, Riot was renamed to Element.

 In January 2021, Element was briefly suspended from Google Play Store in response to a report of user-submitted abusive content on Element's default server, matrix.org.
 Element staff rectified the issue and the app was brought back to the Play Store.

+In May 2023, India's government banned 14 messaging apps, including Element.
+The ban was enacted on the recommendation of the Ministry of Home Affairs, citing terrorism in Jammu and Kashmir as the main cause.